tinmarr/aoc/README.md

 [Quick link to Advent of Code](https://adventofcode.com/)

+## 2024

+I'll be doing this one in Go.
+Trying again to complete all parts of all problems.
+We will see if I am able to complete this.

 ## 2023

 As this is my first advent of code, I am setting myself some fairly easy goals (I hope).
 I do want to take the opportunity to get better at C/C++ so I'll be doing it in that.